palewire/python-googlegeocoder/docs/index.md

 # python-googlegeocoder

-A simple Python wrapper for version three of Google's geocoder API.
+A simple Python wrapper for Google’s geocoder API

 ## Features